abhiramready/Habit-System/Habits/LearnProgramming/2021-LearnProgramming.md

 ---------
 Learning Progress: Async JavScript and more

-Thoughts: Wrote about dates, destructuring, promises and fetch
+Thoughts: Wrote about dates, destructuring, promises, and fetch

 Link to work: [September 2021](https://matrixread.com/2021/09/)

 October
 -------
-Thoughts: Took a break and changing the structure and criteria of this habit to allocate more time to building stuff over blogging
+Thoughts: Had a break and changed the structure and criteria of this habit to allocate more time to building stuff over blogging

 November
 --------
 -   Built a calculator using JavaScript, [demo](https://codepen.io/abhiramready/full/QWvoBwV)
 -   Learnt basics of Next.js
--   Started working on a 25+5 timer with React, last project in my FreeCodeCamp Frontend Certification Course
+-   Started working on a 25+5 timer with React, the last project in my FreeCodeCamp Frontend Certification Course

 December
 --------
--   Learned to setup jest.config file for unit tests
+-   Learned to set up jest.config file for unit tests
--   Learned to setup and generate unit test reports for react projects
+-   Learned to setup and generate unit test reports for React projects